davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 To map pressures to depths, we assume a constant geobaric gradient of 30 km/GPa.

-The Ca-in-olivine method yields a broad distribution in model depths, largely coincident with the spinel stability field `[Figure depth]`.
+The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field `[Figure depth]`.
 The low-temperature samples in particular have significant scatter towards depths below the spinel-in isograd.